cuga-rajal/supercar_plus/README.md

 -----

-**Whats New and Upgrade Information:**
+**Whats New in 1.8x and Upgrading From Previous Versions**

-Version 1.80 of the Supercar Plus is a major rewrite that fixes bugs, improves efficiency and adds features.
+Version 1.8x of the Supercar Plus is a major rewrite that fixes bugs, improves efficiency and adds features.
 If you are upgrading your vehicle from a previous version, the following describes steps required.